sourov2008/SwiftUI-MVVM-Clean/SwiftUIMVVMClean/App/README.md

 # App

-Thin application layer.
-Owns lifecycle and high-level composition.
+Thin application layer that owns the app lifecycle and high level composition.

+This layer is responsible for:
+- Configuring dependency injection through the `CompositionRoot`
+- Managing app lifecycle and scene setup
+- Defining app level resources (icons, mock data, etc.)

+### 💡 Notes

+- The App layer should not contain business logic — it only wires and launches.
+- Keep this layer thin and declarative.
-- App.swift: SwiftUI entry point `CompositionRoot` and top navigation.
+- Use `CompositionRoot` for dependency injection and navigation orchestration.
-- AppDelegate.swift: Optional legacy hooks, notifications, background tasks.
-- Resources/: App icons, launch screen, `.xcassets`, localized resources, mock data